adas-quant/quantfolio/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/adas-quant/quantfolio)
 ![GitHub license](https://img.shields.io/github/license/adas-quant/quantfolio)

-Welcome to **Quantfolio** — a curated collection of algorithmic trading strategies and quantitative finance notebooks developed using Python.
+Welcome to **Quantfolio** — A curated collection of backtested strategies, pricing models, and analytics tools for derivative and systematic trading.

-This project demonstrates both:
+The repository is structured into:
-- 📈 Live-market backtested strategies across Indian F&O and equities
+- 📈 Strategy modules that implement and backtest NIFTY and BTC-based strategies using Python and pandas
-- 🧪 Quant research tools — pricing models, stress testing, and trade analytics
+- 🧠 Quant research notebooks to explore option pricing (Black-Scholes, Binomial Trees), Monte Carlo simulations, and Greeks
+- ⚠️ Scenario analysis tools to evaluate strategy behavior under market stress
+- 📊 Trade analytics utilities to measure strategy performance with PnL, Sharpe, drawdowns, and more

+This project is under active development, and more asset classes, models, and tools will be added iteratively.
 ---

 ## 🗂 Table of Contents